claudiocmp/dsnd-spi/writings/03_project.md

 Pre-processing steps consist of:
 * **scaling (standardization)**: whereas stock prices and dividends are of similar nature (currency), volume and split occur at a different unit.
 * **windowing**: as the data comes in the form of a time series, it is required to be stored as an time-related array of features.
+Therefore, the first data point in the processed dataset starts $n_w$ days later than the start date of the initial dataset, where $n_w$ is the window size.
-* **closing price projection**: we extract the adjusted closing price for each window, at 1, 7, 14 and 28 days.
+* **closing price projection**: the adjusted closing price at 1, 7, 14 and 28 days from the last data-point if window.
+Therefore, the last window in the processed dataset is 28 days earlier than the end date of the initial dataset.
-* **split**: train and test datasets are created in a ratio of 70-30.
+* **split between training and test sets**: train and test datasets are created in a ratio of 70-30.

 ### Implementation